rigoudyg/dr2xml/sphinx/source/userguide/projects/dr2xml.rst

          num type: 'string'

+      institution_id

+         Institution identifier.

+         fatal: True

+         default values: laboratory[institution_id]

+         num type: 'string'

+      laboratory_used

+         File which contains the settings to be used for a specific laboratory which is not present by default in dr2xml.
+Must contains at least the `lab_grid_policy` function.

+         fatal: False

+         default values:

+            - laboratory[laboratory_used]
+            - None

+         num type: 'string'

+      listof_home_vars

+         Full path to the file which contains the list of home variables to be taken into account, in addition to the Data Request.

+         fatal: False

+         default values:

+            - simulation[listof_home_vars]
+            - laboratory[listof_home_vars]
+            - None

+         num type: 'string'

+      max_file_size_in_floats

+         The maximum size of generated files in number of floating values.

+         fatal: False

+         default values:

+            - laboratory[max_file_size_in_floats]
+            - 500000000.0

+         num type: 'string'

       max_priority

          Max variable priority level to be output (you may set 3 when creating ping_files while being more restrictive at run time).